Smart contract modules#

 Wasm is a low-level language and it is impractical to write by hand.
-Instead one can write smart contracts in a more high-level language which is then compiled to Wasm.
+Instead, one can write smart contracts in a more high-level language that is then compiled to Wasm.

 Although Wasm does have support for floating point numbers, a smart contract is